Licensing Guides

 Continuing Education

-You must complete Continuing Education in Washington before being permitted to renew your certification at every level.
+You must complete continuing education in Washington before being permitted to renew your certification at every level.
 The Department posts lists of approved providers for plumber certification and for the pumping industry.

 Plumber Trainees are required during a two-year period to complete at least 16 hours of continuing education — eight hours of plumbing code and at least four hours of electrical trade related classes from the currently adopted Washington state plumbing and electrical codes.
 The remaining four hours may be plumbing or electrical trade related classes.
 You must complete at least eight hours of continuing education every year to renew your certificate.
 For example, if you take eight hours of Code one year, the following year you must take a minimum of four hours of Industry-Related Electrical (IRE), and another four hours in Code, IRE, or Industry-Related Plumbing (IRP).